 About Court Forms Online

-Court Forms Online is part of the Suffolk Legal Innovation & Technology (LIT) Lab’s Document Assembly Line project.
-It helps you complete court forms other legal documents.
-Each form has been turned into an interview that that guides you through the process of completing the form.
+Court Forms Online is part of the nonprofit Suffolk Legal Innovation & Technology (LIT) Lab’s Document Assembly Line project.
+It helps you complete court forms and other legal documents.
+Each form has been turned into a guided interview that helps you through the process of completing the form.
 In some cases, we can deliver (e-file) your forms directly to the court.

-The online guided interviews on Court Forms Online have been built by lawyers, designers, developers, law students, and others.
-Some are maintained by the LIT Lab, while others are built and maintained by other organizations.
+The online guided interviews on Court Forms Online have been built by lawyers, designers, developers, law students, and other professionals.

 How does it work?

-We use a free and open source tool, Docassemble, to ask step-by-step questions as part of an interview that guides you through completing the form.
+We use a free and open source tool, Docassemble, to ask step-by-step questions as part of an interview that guides you through completing official court forms or templates drafted by legal experts.
 Then we use your answers to assemble complete, ready-to-file PDF documents.

-You can use the Court Forms Online on a desktop computer or a smartphone.
+You can use Court Forms Online on a desktop computer or a smartphone.

 Some forms need to be printed and delivered by you.
-Some forms include button that delivers your form by email.
-And other works are integrated directly with the court’s electronic filing system.
+Some forms include a button that delivers your form by email.
+And other forms are integrated directly with the court’s electronic filing system.

 Thank you